oroinc/documentation/backend/api/how-to.rst

 Please note that an entity, in this example *Oro\\Bundle\\ReminderBundle\\Entity\\Reminder*, should have ``setInterval`` method.
 This method is called by :ref:`create <web-api--actions>` and :ref:`update <web-api--actions>` actions to set the nested object.

-Here is an example how the nested objects looks in JSON.API:
+Here is an example how the nested objects looks in JSON:API:

 .. code:: json